VicFonch/Multi-Input-Resshift-Diffusion-VFI/README.md

 ### 🔍 Inference

-Once you have downloaded the pretrained weights, you can run inference on a sequence of frames using:
+You can run inference on a sequence of frames using:

 ```bash
 python inference.py --img0_path path/to/img0 --img1_path path/to/img1 --output_path path/to/save --tau_val 0.5 --num_samples 1